f5devcentral/f5-agility-labs-Next/docs/class1/module1/lab1.rst

    .. image:: images/BIG-IPonDPDK.png

-3) Connecting through a host linux kernel networking
+3) Connecting through a host Linux kernel networking

    Linux networking has various virtual network devices and socket API layers.
 BIG-IP Next can use 'raw sockets' to provide data queues, which is the lowest place in the kernel networking stack which will still fully share a network interface with the host.
 Both the performance and latency suffer when compared to dedicating network interfaces and compute resources.